spacerBritain Express home page Britain Update archives

 Toss a few pence into their instrument cases and head out onto the square.
 Look around at the various statues of Charlie Chaplin and others, and go around the corner to the huge Swiss cuckoo clock that plays music and has movement like the cuckoo clock back home on your wall.

-You can also check out the Half price ticket booth to see what's on at London theatres..
+You can also check out the Half price ticket booth to see what's on at London theatres.
 Maybe you can pick up tickets for a show tonight.
-It's always good to expose the kids to theatre and you're sure to find something that they'll enjoy.
+It's always good to expose the kids to the theatre and you're sure to find something that they'll enjoy.
 We took our kids to "Peter Pan" and it was a real thrill for all of us.
 In London, the audience isn't bashful - they'll hiss at the villains like Captain Hook.
 At intermissions, you can buy ice creams right in the aisles and just have a good time!

 While at Leicester Square, you can find all kinds of "take away" foods to eat as you stroll around.
 Too bad, my favourite espresso bar is no longer there.
-I enjoyed sipping a cappuccino at the big plateglass window and simply watching the goings on in Leicester Square from my vantage point.
+I enjoyed sipping a cappuccino at the big plateglass window and simply watching the goings-on in Leicester Square from my vantage point.

 Now get back on the tube, Piccadilly Line and go one stop over to Piccadilly Circus.